Arts & Connection Programs

 Click here to register.

 Explore and celebrate the diverse tapestry of queer history with Queer History Club, a biweekly program dedicated to delving into significant moments and figures from queer history around the world.
 Each session will feature a discussion of a different type of media, including podcasts, book chapters, and documentaries, to cater to different learning styles and deepen our collective understanding.
 Our discussions will span every continent and various time periods, providing a rich, global perspective on queer history.
 This group welcomes individuals of all backgrounds and levels of knowledge to join in the conversation, reflect on the past, and connect with the broader queer community.
 Members of the LGBTQ+ community 18 years old and up are invited to attend.
-Led by Hyacinth Bellerose.
+Led by Hyacinth Bellerose and Alethea Burns.

 Click here to register.